nixworks/public/news/2009/12/16/README.md

 ##### Toumba Diakite
 ### [ Toumba Diakite, an aide to Guinea's military leader Moussa Dadis Camara admits to shooting him after the junta leader wanted him to take responsibility for the massacre of opposition protesters in September. ](/news/2009/12/16/toumba-diakite-an-aide-to-guinea-s-military-leader-moussa-dadis-camara-admits-to-shooting-him-after-the-junta-leader-wanted-him-to-take-re.md)
-_Context: massacre of opposition protesters, Moussa Dadis Camara, Toumba Diakite, Guinea_
+_Context: Guinea, Moussa Dadis Camara, Toumba Diakite, massacre of opposition protesters_

 ##### Philippines
 ### [ The Philippine province of Albay is put under a "state of imminent disaster" as activity at the Mayon Volcano increases. ](/news/2009/12/16/the-philippine-province-of-albay-is-put-under-a-state-of-imminent-disaster-as-activity-at-the-mayon-volcano-increases.md)
-_Context: Albay Province, Mayon Volcano, Philippines_
+_Context: Mayon Volcano, Philippines, Albay Province_

 ##### North Korea
 ### [ North Korea reportedly bans all foreigners from entering the country until early February 2010, for unknown reasons. ](/news/2009/12/16/north-korea-reportedly-bans-all-foreigners-from-entering-the-country-until-early-february-2010-for-unknown-reasons.md)